 The managing director of team sponsor Mapei called the team director Patrick Lefevere with 15km to go.
 The director wanted to ensure that Johan Museeuw won the race.
 With 8km to go Museeuw punctured though which caused confusion amongst the 3 riders at the front.
 Eventually Tafi and Bortolami waited and once they arrived at the Velodrome, Museeuw won without having to sprint.
 The sponsor’s directive being adhered to.
 The pair of Zanini and Ballerini finished 4th and 5th.
 They were 2 minutes 38 behind the podium and a similar gap ahead of the next group.

 Telekom’s Brian Holm was behind, he later achieved huge success as a manager/coach at HTC and Quickstep.
 He finished 7th in the chase group.
 As this was the 1990s, British influence on the race was minimal.
 Sean Yates finished 45th, one place ahead of future Paris-Roubaix winner Stuart O’Grady.

-The 1996 Paris-Roubaix race eventually became the quickest race in terms of average speed since the route had been altered in 1968 – Museeuw winning ride was at an average of 43.31kph.
+The 1996 Paris-Roubaix race eventually became the quickest race in terms of average speed since the route had been altered in 1968.
+Museeuw winning ride was at an average of 43.31kph.

 Gianluca Bortolami went on to win a monument in his own right – winning the 2001 Tour of Flanders.
 This was the obvious highlight of his career, along with winning the Road World Cup in 1994.
-In 2004 he was named as part of the Conconi moral judgement that stated he doped whilst riding for Mapei.
+In 2004 he was named as part of the Conconi moral judgement that said he doped whilst riding for Mapei.